 I have personally performed extreme high volume swings to test the technique and see if it can withstand heavy weight without causing injury, I’m referring to the bad pain that can be caused by an incorrect kettlebell swing, not the normal muscle soreness after high volume swing.

-In one session I moved 13,000 kilos in swings with a 26kg kettlebell for 500 repetitions, 8,000 kilos in snatches with a 16kg kettlebell for 500 repetitions, I added another 500 double-unders to make it even more challenging.
-The whole test took me 2 hours 38 minutes and 48 seconds.
-My goal was not to set a time record, but to perform this extremely high volume with correct technique.
+In one session I moved 13,000 kilos in swings with a 26kg kettlebell for 500 repetitions, 8,000 kilos in snatches with a 16kg kettlebell for 500 repetitions.
+My goal was not to set a time record but to perform this extremely high volume with the correct technique.
+Over the duration of 28 days I performed 11,111 swings with 1/3 my body weight.
+The point being, with correct technique injury can be avoided altogether.

 The kettlebell swing insert in summary